 Students are encouraged to participate in a wide variety of extra-curricular activities.
 Many of these activities have a community focus, but are also in place to make learning authentic.
 Students have an opportunity to participate in camps, excursions, sporting events, musicals, competitions, incursions, chapels, assemblies and much more.

 At Kerang Christian College, our teaching staff are committed to meeting the individual needs of each student.
 Curriculum differentiation provides an opportunity for staff to best meet the needs of each learner.
 Effective differentiation challenges each student with their learning in order to ensure each student grows in their learning across a range of curriculum areas.
 Kerang Christian College teachers differentiate curriculum by:

-Every effort is made to ensure that there are strong communication links between t the home and College.
-The College diary and fortnightly newsletter, The Harvest, are key communication tools.
+Every effort is made to ensure that there are strong communication links between the home and College.
+SEQTA Learn & Engage, weekly bulletins, and the monthly newsletter, The Harvest, are key communication tools.
 Other communication tools include handbooks, class letters, email, telephone and individual notes to parents.
-We believe it is important that parents are well informed about curriculum and student progress at Kerang Christian College.
+We believe it is important that parents and guardians are well informed about curriculum and student progress at Kerang Christian College.